About the Choir

 "[Regarding your recent Bach Magnificat,] I was greatly impressed by the high level of the singing and playing.
 The quality of sound, the precision of ensemble and the rhythmic vitality were all of a high order.
 Your interpretation was extremely fine - it was one that did full justice to this wonderful work.
 I was truly moved by the experience.
 And that I believe is what one wishes for in a performance of great music."

-– Dr. Howard Skinner, Retired University
+– Dr. Howard Skinner, retired Choral/Orchestral Conductor

 “I cannot express in words my appreciation for the worship service last Sunday.
 I was moved to tears several times.
 Not tears of sadness but ones of deep emotion and a feeling of unusual inspiration.
 I can honestly say that it is one of the most moving moments of my life when I could say that I knew what a religious experience means.
 Thank you for your leadership and for the musicians that gave their best in the worship of the Christ Child.
 I shall never forget it.
 It will remain as vivid in the coming years as it was Sunday.”

-–Rev. Dr. Clarence Ammons, Retired
+–Rev. Dr. Clarence Ammons

 “It never ceases to amaze me how we start off sight-reading and discussing the technical side of the business, and then somehow we transform and create beautiful art."

-–Allison McQueen, Charter Member
+–Allison McQueen, Performing Member